uptudev/interview/Linked Lists/README.md

 This folder contains all interview questions having to do with linked lists.

-The current questions in the crate are listed below in alphabetic order:
+The current questions in the crate are listed below in alphabetical order:

 |Name|Prompt|
 |---|---|